Rahul-Chauhan-2212/Docker/README.md

 ## Docker Compose : Elegand Multi-Container Orchestration

 Used to run Docker Orchestration commands(build,run,start,stop etc..) using one configuration file.
 The docker commands are very big and for a multi-containers setup having 10's of containers, it is very difficult to run all the very big commands.
-So in this case, Docker Compose helps us.
+So in this case, Docker Compose helps us.</br>
+Docker compose creates a default network and all the containers(services) written in docker-compose.yaml file lie under same network.
+When we stop docker container using docker-compose down all the containers are removed, so we don't need to specify alternative of --rm in yaml file.

 <h3>docker-compose.yaml</h3>
 Docker Compose file Reference<h5>https://docs.docker.com/compose/compose-file/compose-file-v3/</h5>